mytinkov/SocksMarket/README.md

-Project Name: SocksMarket
+# SocksMarket

 Project Functions: A web application through which a warehouse can manage and automate inventory tracking for an online sock store
 Technologies: Spring, Maven
 Language: Java

-External Interface of the Application
 The application's external interface is presented in the form of a REST API.

 Product Characteristics

 The product has the following characteristics:
 * Sock color
 * Sock size